jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ## Goals

-- Consider different workloads (e.g., pods) as an Application via custom resources (**AppGroup CRD**).
+- Define microservice dependencies in an Application via custom resources (**AppGroup CRD**).
-- Define network weights between regions (`topology.kubernetes.io/region`) and zones (`topology.kubernetes.io/zone`) in the cluster via custom resources (**NetworkTopology CRD**).
+- Describe the network topology for the underlying cluster via weights between regions (`topology.kubernetes.io/region`) and zones (`topology.kubernetes.io/zone`) via custom resources (**NetworkTopology CRD**).
-- Advertise the nodes (physical) bandwidth capacity as [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/).
+- Make existing scheduler plugins aware of network bandwidth by Advertise the nodes' (physical) bandwidth capacity as [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/).
-- Implementation of a **QueueSort** plugin for [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting).
+- Provide a **QueueSort** plugin [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting), which orders pods to be scheduled in an **AppGroup** based on their dependencies.
-- Implementation of a **Filter & Score** plugin to filter out nodes based on microservice dependencies and score nodes with lower network costs higher to achieve latency-aware scheduling.
+- Provide **network aware Filter & Score** plugins to filter out nodes based on microservice dependencies defined in **AppGroup** and score nodes with lower network costs (described in **NetworkTopology**)) higher to achieve latency-aware scheduling.

 <!-- previous goal section: